Fenway station: Railroad history

 The Boston and Worcester Railroad opened a 1.4 mile branch from Brookline Junction to Brookline on April 10, 1848.
 The Charles River Branch Railroad extended the Brookline branch to Newton Upper Falls in November 1852 and to Needham in June 1853, keeping the original B&W station for its service.

 The Boston and Albany Railroad bought back the line, then part of the New York and New England Railroad, in February 1883.
 It was double-tracked and extended to the B&A main at Riverside; "Newton Circuit" service via the Highland branch and the main line began on May 16, 1886.
 No station was located at what is now Park Drive; the nearest stations were Chapel and later Longwood to the west.

+Light rail station

 In June 1957, the Massachusetts Legislature approved the purchase of the branch by the M.T.A. from the nearly-bankrupt New York Central Railroad for conversion to a trolley line.
 Service ended on May 31, 1958.
 The line was quickly converted for trolley service and reopened on July 4, 1959.
 All pre-1958 station locations were kept (though many station buildings were demolished for parking lots) and a new Fenway Park station was added at Park Drive.